Scroll Saw Patterns and Where to Find Them

 Social Media

 For instance, by using Facebook you can search “scroll saw patterns” to find many groups.
-I belong to several of these scroll saw groups on the Facebook platform.
-They have been very helpful to me while I was learning how to scroll and even now.
-I have even made friends with some of the members of the groups.
+I belong to several of these

-Design Your Own Patterns
+Design Your Unique Patterns

-You can design your own patterns using free software such as Gimp, and Inkscape.
+You can design your patterns using free software such as Gimp, and Inkscape.
 Other software that you can use include CorelDRAW, Microsoft Word, Publisher, etc.

-The sky is the limit when designing your own patterns.
+The sky is the limit when designing your patterns.
 You can learn everything you need to know about the different software programs by using YouTube and visiting the content author’s websites.

 I learned how to use Inkscape for my patterns by watching video tutorials from a YouTube channel called “Logos by Nick“.
 This channel also offers tutorials about Gimp and Adobe Illustrator.